department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 To find your total monthly payment amount, start with the **Basic monthly payment rates** table below.
 Find the survivor status that applies to you.

 - **If you're the surviving dependent child of a Veteran, and the Veteran has no surviving spouse,** the rate listed to the right is your total monthly payment.
 - **If you're the surviving spouse of a Veteran,** the rate listed to the right is your basic monthly payment.
 You may also be eligible for added amounts based on certain factors.
 Go to the **Added amounts** table next to find any descriptions that are true for you.
-Add the amount listed to the right of each description to your basic monthly payment amount.
+Add the amount listed to the right of each description to your basic monthly payment.
 This is your total monthly payment.

 ### Basic monthly payment rates